Coconut Curry Soup w/ Sweet Potato Noodles – This flavorful soup can be made in just about 30 minutes! And how cute are those “noodles?!”

 Sweet potatoes are considered a superfood, nutrient dense and beneficial for health.
 They are incredibly high in vitamin A, and C, and also boast high amounts of B vitamins, potassium, and fiber.
 They contain plenty of antioxidants and have anti-inflammatory properties.

 To spiralize your sweet potato, peel it and slice off both ends to easily adhere it to your spiralizer.
 If your sweet potato is rather oddly shaped or oversized, it might help to cut it in half and do one half at a time.
 If you end up with lots of super long “noodles”, just use your knife or clean kitchen scissors to cut them down a bit.
 The really long ones would be fun in a spaghetti type dish, but might be little cumbersome in soup.

 Roasting the sweet potato noodles for 10 minutes gives them a nice al dente texture.
 You’re not looking for crispy curly fries here.
 But I did take leftover noodles and crisp them up in the oven later for the kids…tossed them with a drizzle of olive oil and baked them about 5-10 more minutes, stirring halfway through.
 The kids gobbled them up and thought they were super fun to eat!

 Coconut Curry Soup w/ Sweet Potato Noodles

 I hope you love this Coconut Curry Soup w/ Sweet Potato Noodles as much as I do!
-After you try it, please come back and leave me a comment below with your feedback.
+After you try it, please come back and leave me a comment below with your feedback and star rating.
 Please also share with your friends and family on social media.
 Tag @veggie_inspired and #veggieinspired so I’m sure to see it.
 Enjoy!